forstmeier/findfile/README.md

 All infrastructure is defined in pure [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 The CloudFormation template (`cft.yaml`) assumes that two S3 buckets exist prior to launch - `ArtifactBucket` (storing application artifacts) and `DatabaseBucket` (storing application database data).
 Provide these bucket names to the template parameters whowever the stack is launched.

-## Usage

-Below is an overview of how to start using the `api` package.
+Below is an overview of how to launch the `api` package.

 ### Stack